Superlinear Lower Bounds Based on ETH: Background

 \subsection{Limited Nondeterminism}

 A nondeterministic polynomial time problem is a problem that can be decided in polynomial time by a nondeterministic machine.
 Nondeterminism can appear in a computation in multiple different ways.
 For instance, a machine could have nondeterministic bits written on a tape in advance, or could make nondeterministic guesses during the computation.
 Such variations do not appear to make much difference for nondeterministic polynomial time ($\NPTIME$).
-However, the definitions do require special care for notions of limited nondeterminism.
+However, the definitions do require special care for notions of limited nondeterminism, which refers to the restriction or bounding of the amount of nondeterminism in a computation.

-Limited nondeterminism is simply the restriction or bounding of the amount of nondeterminism in a computation.
-A survey by Goldsmith, Levy, and Mundhenk~\cite{Goldsmith1996:limited} provides a useful summary on this topic.
-We refer the reader to Appendix~\ref{appendix:limited-nondeterminism} for information on the various models of limited nondeterminism.
+We proceed by reviewing some prior models of limited nondeterminism.
+Consider a machine model consisting of a multitape Turing machine with a special guess tape; all the remaining tapes are standard.
+In this model, the number of bits of nondeterminism used by the machine is the number of cells of the guess tape that are accessed by the machine during a computation, multiplied by the number of bits represented by each cell.
+The contents of the guess tape are referred to as the \emph{witness}.